-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact resources.
 VI GEOLOGY AND SOILS: Would the project: a.
 Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
-Rupture of a known earthquake fault, as delineated on the most recent Alquist- Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42.
 (Sources: 1, 2, & 3) ii.
 Strong seismic ground shaking?
-(Sources: 1, 2, &amp; 3) $\boxtimes$ iii.
-Seismic-related ground failure, includ- ing liquefaction?
-(Sources: 1, 2 &amp; 3) $\boxtimes$ iv.
-Landslides? $\boxtimes$ b.
+(Sources: 1, 2, & 3) \boxtimes iii.
+Seismic-related ground failure, including liquefaction?
+(Sources: 1, 2 & 3) iv.
+Landslides? \boxtimes b.
 Result in substantial soil erosion or the loss of topsoil?
-(Sources: 1, 2, & 3) $\boxtimes$ c.
-Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? $\boxtimes$ d.
+(Sources: 1, 2, & 3) c.
+Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? d.
 Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? e.
 Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?
-Discussion a-e: This general plan amendment development policy from that which already exi geological or soils resources.
-VI I. GREENHOUSE GAS EMISSIONS: Would d the project: a.
-Generate greenhouse gas emissions, either
+Discussion a-e: This general plan amendment doe development policy from that which already exists geological or soils resources.
+VI I. GREENHOUSE GAS EMISSIONS: Would the ne project: a.
+Generate greenhouse gas emissions, either \boxtimes

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact directly or indirectly, that may have a significant impact on the environment? b.
-Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gasses? $\boxtimes$ a.
+Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gasses?
+Discussion (a-b): This general plan amendment development policy from that which already exigreenhouse gas emissions.
+VII I. HAZARDS AND HAZARDOUS MATERIA ALS: Would t he project: a.
 Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? b.
 Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c.
-Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? $\boxtimes$ d.
+Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d.
 Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e.
-For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f.
-For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? $\boxtimes$ g.
-Impair implementation of or physically interfere with an adopted emergency $\boxtimes$
+For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? \boxtimes f.
+For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? \boxtimes g.
+Impair implementation of or physically interfere with an adopted emergency \boxtimes